equinusocio/astorinomattia.com/src/blog/css-stacking-context-made-easy.md

 ## Stacking context

-This term indicates a three-dimensional conceptualization of the HTML elements that are stacked across the imaginary z-axis, based on some attributes these elements can stack on top of each or hinerit properties from their parents.
+This term indicates a three-dimensional conceptualization of the HTML elements that are stacked across the imaginary z-axis, based on some attributes these elements can stack on top of each or inherit properties from their parents.

-A practical and common example is the CSS `opacity` property.
+A practical and common example of this is the CSS `opacity` property.
 When you apply this property to an element, every child element, at any level, will be rendered with the same opacity level.
+This property will cause the element to create a stacking context.

+Let's see what CSS properties and HTML elements trig a stacking context:

+* the `<html>` element